Contingencyplana/making_friends_0/planning/types_of_friends.md

-# Types of Friends — Making Friends AI

-This scroll records the taxonomy of **Friends**:
-the beings who do not merely build the game,
-but who *are* the game.

 ---
 ## 1. Purpose
 - Define the major **types of friends**.
 - Clarify their distribution between Igor (Planning, North Pole) and Ivy (Whitecoat, South Pole).
 - Preserve flexibility for **new friend types** to emerge as recursion deepens.
 ---

 ## 2. Igor’s Domain — North Pole (Planning Great Chair)